I Tip Hair Extensions: What Do You Need to Know?

 For wholesale buyers and hair brands, stock planning should also consider repeat orders.
 The product needs stable color and weight from batch to batch.
 If the same color looks different next time, the client will notice.

-For buyers who sell multiple methods, it may also help to compare I Tip stock with tape in hair extensions and hair weft extensions stock planning.
+For buyers who sell multiple methods, it can also help to compare I tip stock with tape-in hair extensions and hair weft extensions so each product line has the right color, length, and density plan.

 What Should Buyers Check Before Ordering I Tip Hair Extensions?